My Quiet Kitchen

 For a softer cookie, err on the side of a shorter bake time.
 For a crispier cookie, just 1 to 2 minutes more does the trick.

 Keep in mind that oven temperatures can vary quite a bit.
-If you often have trouble with consistency, or baked goods don't turn out as expected (require significantly more or less time in the oven), your oven temp might not be accurate.
+If you often have trouble with consistency, or your baked goods don't turn out as expected (require significantly more or less time in the oven), your oven temp might not be accurate.

-It's easy to test this with an inexpensive oven thermometer, and then your bakes will be much more successful!
+It's easy to test this with an oven thermometer, and then your bakes will be much more successful!

-Can I freeze oat flour cookies?
+Can I freeze the cookies?

 You bet!
 You can freeze the baked cookies or the unbaked dough.
 Just make sure they are well-protected from air.